James Dyer Ball

 James Dyer Ball (波乃耶) (4 December 1847 in Canton, China – 22 February 1919 in London, England) was a Hong Kong scholar and author born in Canton.
-He is noted for works on Chinese culture and for contributing to the development of the system of Cantonese Romanisation.
+He is noted for his works on Chinese culture and for contributing to the development of the system of Cantonese Romanisation.

 Early life

 Ball was the son of the Reverend Dyer Ball of Massachusetts, United States, and his much younger second wife, Scottish missionary Isabella Robertson.
 Apart from preaching, his father ran a dispensary and opened a school in Canton, Guangzhou.
 At age 7, Ball's family began three years of travel in Britain and the United States, returning to Canton in November 1858 where he received his secondary education before going on to King's College, London, and University College, Liverpool.